-Any costs incurred within the head office functions in London and Hong Kong that are deemed attributable to the long-term insurance (covered) business are recharged to the insurance operations and recorded within the results for those operations.
-The assumed future expenses within the value of in-force business for long-term insurance operations allow for amounts expected to be recharged by the head office functions.
-Other costs that are not recharged to the insurance operations are shown as part of other income and expenditure for the current period, and are not included within the projection of future expenses for in-force insurance business.
+Certain costs incurred within the head office functions are recharged to the insurance operations and recorded within the results for those operations.
+The assumed future expenses within the value of in-force business for insurance operations allow for amounts expected to be recharged by the head office functions on a recurring basis.
+Other costs that are not recharged to the insurance operations are shown as part of other income and expenditure for the current period and are not included within the projection of future expenses for in-force insurance business.